 Tall sedum is a low-maintenance garden staple

 There aren’t many perennials as hard-working as tall sedum.
 Plant a few and you’ll discover what great performers they are in spring, summer, fall and even winter without much maintenance.
-The succulent-like foliage of tall sedum (Hylotylephium spp and hybrids) can be green, chartreuse, variegated, or shades of burgundy, topped with pink, burgundy, white or chartreuse-yellow blooms that often age to shades of russet reds and browns — pretty in all seasons!
+The succulent-like foliage of tall sedum (Hylotelephium spp and hybrids) can be green, chartreuse, variegated, or shades of burgundy, topped with pink, burgundy, white or chartreuse-yellow blooms that often age to shades of russet reds and browns — pretty in all seasons!

 Let’s take a look at the seasonal interest tall sedum can provide, then scroll down to the gallery to learn about some additional tall sedum cultivars you may want to audition in your own garden.